matjaz99/alertmonitor/README.md

       - GRAFANA_HOSTNAME: my.grafana.domain
 ```

-Template syntax in labels to be replaced: `${GRAFANA_HOSTNAME}`.
+Template in labels to be replaced: `${GRAFANA_HOSTNAME}`.

 Alertmonitor will automatically replace all occurrences of templates with corresponding environment variables.

 Example when comes this handy: you may link an alert with Grafana dashboard by using `url` label: `http://${GRAFANA_HOSTNAME}/dashboard`.
-Alertmonitor will search environment variables for suitable substitution and if it finds one, it will produce label:
+Alertmonitor will replace all occurrences of template with corresponding environment variable:
 `url: http://my.grafana.domain/dashboard`.

 Environment variable substitution works on the following labels: